pmichaillat/hugo-website/README.md

 ## Software

-The website was built with Hugo v0.124.1 on an Apple Silicon Mac running macOS Sonoma 14.4.1.
+The website was built with Hugo v0.128.2 on an Apple Silicon Mac running macOS Sonoma 14.5.

+While the template should also work on other operating systems and with other versions of Hugo, compatibility cannot be guaranteed.
+Users on Windows or Linux systems, or those using different Hugo versions, may need to make minor adjustments.
+Please report any compatibility issues or bugs you encounter to help improve cross-platform support.

 ## License